-Kakuma Refugee Camp Population Movements:
+Kakuma Refugee Camp

+Population Movements:

-In September 2023, Kakuma refugee camp experienced diverse population movements.
-Many faced restrictions on movement, while others relocated within the camp due to safety concerns including fears of violence, theft, nighttime security making current location less secure.
+In October 2023, Kakuma refugee camp experienced diverse population movements.
+Many faced lack of access to basic services like water, safety and security.
 New arrivals and those mentioning resettlement were also notable.
 Additionally, some had unclassified relocations prioritizing safety, highlighting the multifaceted nature of mobility.
 These movements included individuals from conflict-affected countries, other refugee camps, and those returning to Kakuma.
 Surprisingly, no departures were reported.
 Various factors influenced these movements, such as safety, secure housing for children, information gaps, insecurity, peace-related concerns, water scarcity, and security issues.
 These insights emphasize the complex nature of population movements within the camp.